Bachelor of Science (Chiropractic) - CB77

-- a secondary qualification (Year 11 and 12, or equivalent), or
+- A secondary qualification (Year 11 and 12, or equivalent), or

-- bachelor level qualification study for a period of at least 2 years fulltime with a minimum overall GPA of 4.0
+- Bachelor level qualification study for a period of at least 2 years fulltime with a minimum overall GPA of 4.0

-completed within Australia, Canada, New Zealand, United Kingdom, South Africa, Ireland, or United States of America, which will meet the English proficiency.
+completed within Australia, Canada, New Zealand, United Kingdom, South Africa, Ireland, or United states of America, which will meet the English proficiency.

-If you do not satisfy any of the above you will need to undertake an English language proficiency test and achieve the following scores as below:
+If you do not satisfy any of the above, you will need to undertake an English language proficiency test and achieve the following scores:

-- an International English Language Testing System (IELTS Academic) overall band score of at least 7.0 overall with a minimum 7.0 for Reading and Writing and 7.0 for Speaking and Listening, or
+- An International English Language Testing System (IELTS Academic) overall band score of at least 7.0 with a minimum 7.0 in each subset; or

-- an Occupational English Test with grades A or B only in each of the four components.
+- An Occupational English Test with Grades A or B only in each of the four components; or

-English test results remain valid for no more than two years between final examination date and the date of commencement of study, and m,ust appear on a single result certificate.
+English test results remain valid for no more than two years between final examination date and the date of commencement of study and must appear on a single result certificate.

 Each student will be assessed individually.